 The final step to finish creating our lead generation campaign is to create the actual ads themselves.

-For lead generation campaigns, I have found that short, concise copy works much better than long form copy does.
+For lead generation campaigns, I have found that short, concise copy works much better than long-form copy does.
 Clearly spell out what your offer is, as well as why someone should want to opt-in.
 It doesn’t have to be long and drawn out.
 Be direct and to the point.

 For imagery, you can experiment.
 I have tested product mockups of our lead magnet, stock images, and short videos and have achieved varying results with each.
 Test out different creatives and find out what works best for you.
+There are plenty of high-quality free mockups resources on the Internet so that you can make your creative look authentic and fresh.

 Here’s a great example from Digital Marketer.
 It’s short, to the point, compelling, and very clear.
 There’s no doubt about what they’re giving away and they appropriately highlight the benefits.

 I recommend creating a series of ads and testing them against each other to see which one converts most effectively.
+Here's a list of other Facebook ad examples that you can take inspiration from.

 If you want to rapidly grow your email list, it’s really hard to beat Facebook ads.
 Yes, you have to spend a bit of money.
 But studies have shown that for every $1 you spend on email marketing, you generate a whopping $38 in return.
 Clearly, building your email list is worth the investment.